-Casa Lila Home Architecture Mexico City, also know as the Glass House consists of two structures: A three level house designed and built first about 30 years ago by Jerry Jacobs Design (AKA Arq.
+Casa Lila Home Architecture Mexico City.
+The House is also known as the Glass House and consists of two structures: A three level house designed and built first about 30 years ago by Jerry Jacobs Design (AKA Arq.
 Gerardo Jacobs, CAM) and a separate studio, or Guest House.
-The studio structure is over 100 years old and we are now in the process of restoring and remodeling it.
+The studio structure is over 100 years old and restored and updated.

 This Blog talks about:

 Mexico City now called”La Ciudad de México” or CDMX.
 It is also now a “State” with a Governor, not a 25M people City?

 When a City is so large, also now a state in its own, with many Cities, some larger than others.
 Our Home and Studio-Offices are located in La Delegación Alvaro Oregon, or the City of AO.
 Chimalistac* .
 Located in San Angel on the border with better Internationally known Coyoacan, main colonial surrounding villages.
 Most noteworthy nearby is Casa Azul, Frida Kahlo’s own home and Museum.
 Similarly is the Bazar Sabado.
-Certainly the best place in CDMX to spend a full Saturday, there and because there are so many activities close by.
+Certainly the best place in CDMX to spend a full Saturday and because there are so many activities near by as well.

 Luis Barragan 1902-1998.
 While Barragan produced a relatively small amount of work, his work was certainly important both for Mexican Architecture and World Architecture.
 For that reason he was awarded the Pritzker Architecture Award.
 The term Minimalism, and Minimalist Architecture, were hardly heard before his work.
 Simple and clean forms accentuated by bold colors.
 As a result Mexico’s Architecture in the 20th. century became better recognized.
 Hence and influence in the Architecture of the country and world wide.
 We could also mention my friend and architect Ricardo Legorreta†, certainly one on L. Barragan’s most successful followers.